Can You Use Gas Drops and Gripe Water Together? Answered!

 Is Colic Hereditary?

-While the exact cause of colic is not known, experts do not believe it to be a result of genetics.
+While the exact cause of colic is unknown, experts do not believe colic to be a result of genetics.